Disney shocker: CEO Bob Iger is stepping down—and giving his job to another Bob

 Bob Iger is no longer running the show at Disney.
 In a startling press release, the House of Mouse announced Tuesday that Iger is stepping down as chief executive, effective immediately, and will assume the role of executive chairman.

 The news came as something of a shock to the media world.
-In his 15 years at Disney’s helm, Iger oversaw the multi-billion dollar acquisitions of Pixar, Marvel, Lucasfilm, and 21st Century Fox.
-He still had two years left on contract when he launched Disney+ in November, positioning the company to take on Netflix and Amazon Prime in the streaming wars.
+In his 15 years at Disney’s helm, Iger oversaw the multi-billion-dollar acquisitions of Pixar, Marvel, Lucasfilm, and 21st Century Fox.
+He still had two years left on his contract when he launched Disney Plus in November, positioning the company to take on Netflix and Amazon Prime in the streaming wars.

 Replacing Iger is yet another Bob: Bob Chapek, who previously oversaw Disney’s Parks, Experiences, and Products business.
 Chapek will continue to report to Iger in the new role, which Iger described as a way to smooth the corporate succession.